edgio-docs/edgio-docs/src/guides/v7/getting_started.md

 7. From the **Select a Repository** option, select your project's repository.
 8. Click **Create Property**.
-9. As a part of the property creation workflow, Edgio Bot generates a pull request called `Edgio Init` that contains changes that add our service to your project and adds a Github workflow for the automation of branch previews and deployments.
+9. As a part of the property creation workflow, {{ PRODUCT }} Bot generates a pull request called `{{ PRODUCT }} Init` that contains changes that add our service to your project and adds a Github workflow for the automation of branch previews and deployments.

     Review this PR and merge it into your main branch.

 [Learn more about CDN-as-code.](/guides/performance/cdn_as_code)

-### Creating a Property (CLI without Automation)
+### Creating a Property (CLI without Automation) {/*creating-a-property--cli-without-automation-*/}

 Use a CDN-as-code approach to CDN configuration with any existing project.